matplotlib/matplotlib/doc/users/image_tutorial.rst

             [ 0.44705883,  0.44705883,  0.44705883],
             [ 0.44313726,  0.44313726,  0.44313726]]], dtype=float32)

-Note the dtype there - float32.
-Matplotlib has rescaled the 8 bit data from each channel to floating point data between 0.0 and 1.0.
-As a side note, the only datatype that Pillow can work with is uint8.
-Matplotlib plotting can handle float32 and uint8, but image reading/writing for any format other than PNG is limited to uint8 data.
+Note the dtype there - float32.  matplotlib has rescaled the 8 bit data from each channel to floating point data between 0.0 and 1.0.
+As a side note, the only datatype that Pillow can work with is uint8. matplotlib plotting can handle float32 and uint8, but image reading/writing for any format other than PNG is limited to uint8 data.
 Why 8 bits?
 Most displays can only render 8 bits per channel worth of color gradation.
 Why can they only render 8 bits/channel?